CALewis1955/Doordash_ETA_Predictor/README.md

 ### Step 5 -- Start Monitoring

 The Evidently report is run automatically using Mage.
-However, a Grafana dashboard can be viewed by running "docker-compose up" in the Mage directory.
-The dashboard will have no data because the JSON from the Evidently report needs to be sent to a database for the Grafana dashboard to view it.

 ### Step 6 -- Web Service

-In the web-service directory, run the following command to build the Dockerfile:
+To run the prediction server individually, in the web-service directory, run the following command to build the Dockerfile:

     docker build --build-arg AWS_ACCESS_KEY_ID=<your AWS Access Key> --build-arg AWS_SECRET_ACCESS_KEY=<your AWS Secret Access Key> -t web-service:v1 .